-John Allen’s teaching and research experience includes work on issues of power and spatiality, more recently in relation to financialization, privatization, biopower and topology.
+John Allen’s teaching and research experience includes work on issues of power and spatiality, more recently in relation to financialization, borders and topology.

-He has taught at The Open University for over thirty years and has a long-standing commitment to both introductory and interdisciplinary courses in the Social Sciences.
+He has taught at The Open University for nearly forty years and has a long-standing commitment to both introductory and interdisciplinary courses in the Social Sciences.
 He is a member of the Academy of Social Sciences and has held Visiting Professorships in both Australia and Switzerland.

 My research interests fall into two related areas, both of which have tended to blend into one another over time.
 I have a long-standing interest in the relationship between geography and power, more specifically the difference that spatiality makes to the way that power works in its various modalities, from domination and authority through to seduction and manipulation.

 In 2003, I published a book-length treatment on the subject, Lost Geographies of Power (Oxford, Blackwell) and have followed this up in 2016 with Topologies of Power: Beyond Territory and Networks (Oxford and New York, Routledge), which explores a range of topological insights into power’s spatial twists and turns in these more complex, globalised times.
-I have also recently become interested in the nature of biopower and what a nonhuman dimension to power might look like when the ‘power’ to make life live is the central focus of enquiry.
-This interest was recently explored through an ESRC funded research project on the farm and food processing industries in the UK, in collaboration with colleagues at Exeter University, and the results will be published in 2016 by Wiley Blackwell under the title, Pathological Lives: Disease, Space and Biopolitics (with Steve Hinchliffe, Nick Bingham & Simon Carter).
+I have also recently become interested in what a nonhuman dimension to power might look like when the ‘power’ to make life live is the central focus of enquiry.
+This interest was explored through an ESRC funded research project on the farm and food processing industries in the UK, in collaboration with colleagues at Exeter University, and the results was published in 2017 by Wiley Blackwell under the title, Pathological Lives: Disease, Space and Biopolitics (with Steve Hinchliffe, Nick Bingham & Simon Carter).

 In parallel to this broad topic of spatiality and power, I have for some time been interested in the work of George Simmel and Siegfried Kracauer.
 The two theorists have informed much of my thinking on public spaces and seduction in an urban context, as well as giving me an insight into phenomenological accounts of the urban.
 This work has appeared in journals such as New Formations and Urban Studies.